TheTobiasTeam/TheTobiasTeam.github.io/README.md

   ### Discord

   Join the **[Discord](https://discord.gg/pujbPqMyPF)** for support and information!
-Our community is welcome to friendly discussion about Khan Destroyer.
+Our community is welcome to friendly discussion about our bookmarklets.

   You can also provide suggestions.
 </div>